 Vivian Ling was born in wartime China and educated in the U.S. Dr. Ling received a master’s degree in Asian studies from Washington University in St. Louis and a Ph.D. in Chinese language and literature from the University of Michigan.
 She taught for 24 years at Oberlin College before moving overseas to direct study-abroad Chinese language programs, most notably the Inter-University Program for Chinese Language Studies at National Taiwan University in Taipei and Tsinghua University in Beijing.
 Her last position was Director of the Chinese Flagship Program at Indiana University.
-She is the author of multiple books, including the upcoming Essential Mandarin Chinese Grammar.
+She is the author of multiple books, including the brand new Chinese Stories for Language Learners.

 When did you first move to the U.S. and what was that transition like?